 After some of the exiles returned from Babylon, Judaism came into being.
 This was when Jesus came on the scene and proclaimed that the Jews had to return to the same old purpose.
-He announced that God’s reign had come, that people had to start managing their lives and that they had to return to God’s law (Mk.1:14; Mt.5:17-20).
-His basic message was that what man produces either glorifies or dishonors God.
-Jesus demonstrated it by what he did (Jn.10:38; Mt.11:4-6).
+He announced that God’s reign had come, that people had to start managing their lives and that they had to return to God’s Law (Mark 1:14; Matthew 5:17-20).
+Jesus’ basic message was that what man produces either glorifies or dishonors God.
+Jesus demonstrated it by what He did (John 10:38; Matthew 11:4-6).
 Jesus expects no less of his followers.
-Being faithful in what one is appointed to do and that is honoring the Lord (Mt.25:21-23).
-Even in secular jobs, one is expected to be faithful (Lk.16:10-12).
-What one was doing to the least of his brethren, one was doing for Him (Mt.25:40).
+Being faithful in what one is appointed to do that is honoring the Lord (Matthew 25:21-23).
+Even in secular jobs, one is expected to be faithful (Luke 16:10-12).
+What one was doing to the least of his brethren, one was doing for Jesus (Matthew 25:40).
 John, the Elder, asked, “How can one shut one’s compassion for the needy and speak of loving God?”
-(I.Jn.3:16-17).
-A religion that honors God takes care of orphans and widows (Ja.1:27).
+(I John 3:16-17). the answer is, “A religion that honors God takes care of orphans and widows” (James 1:27).